Scout9Official/scout9-nodejs/README.md

     /**
      * (optional) either a provided Scout9 phone number or your personal
-     * ⚠️ Note: If a personal number, you'll be asked to download the Pocket Scout app to enable Pocket Scout auto responses */
+     * ⚠️ Note: If a personal number, you'll be asked to download the Scout9 app to enable Scout9 auto responses */
     programmablePhoneNumber: '+15555555555',

     /**
      * (optional) either a provided Scout9 email or your personal
-     * ⚠️ Note: If a personal email, you'll be asked to authenticate your Pocket Scout onto your email account */
+     * ⚠️ Note: If a personal email, you'll be asked to authenticate your Scout9 onto your email account */
     programmableEmail: `tonyboss@gmail.com`,

     /**
-     * Optional conversation data to help your Pocket Scout capture your tone
+     * Optional conversation data to help your Scout9 capture your tone
      * See ./examples/samples to see coversation text format or enter JSON manually */
     conversations: [
-      await pocketScout.fileCreate(await fs.readFile('./conversation1.txt'), 'conversation with Chris')
+      await scout9.fileCreate(await fs.readFile('./conversation1.txt'), 'conversation with Chris')
         .then(res => res.data.id),
-      await pocketScout.fileCreate(await fs.readFile('./conversation2.txt'), 'conversation with Paulie')
+      await scout9.fileCreate(await fs.readFile('./conversation2.txt'), 'conversation with Paulie')
         .then(res => res.data.id),
     ],

     /**
-     * (optional) audio data to help your Pocket Scout capture your tone
+     * (optional) audio data to help your Scout9 capture your tone
-     * (Eventually your Pocket Scout can use this to generate voice responses, but for now its more of a way to capture your tone/character)
+     * (Eventually your Scout9 can use this to generate voice responses, but for now its more of a way to capture your tone/character)
      */
     audio: [
-      await pocketScout.fileCreate(await fs.readFile('./audio.mp3'),
+      await scout9.fileCreate(await fs.readFile('./audio.mp3'),
         'Secret Audio of me talking to Dr. Melfi (no one can know about this)').then(res => res.data.id), ]
   })